ts-oas/ts-oas/README.md

 ## Inspirations

 `ts-oas` is highly inspired by [typescript-json-schema](https://github.com/YousefED/typescript-json-schema).
-While using the so-called library, it took a lot of workarounds to create compatible OpenAPI v3.0 specs.
-Plus, editing a schema enforced us to use schema-walker tools which added lots of overhead.
-So we came to add a schema-processor custom function option.
+While using the so-called library, it took lots of workarounds to create compatible OpenAPI v3.0 specs.
+For example, modifying output schemas enforced us to use schema-walker tools which added lots of overhead in our scripts (Despite of compatible OpenAPI schemas in `ts-oas`, there is a schema-processor custom function as an option as well).

 Connecting Typescript types to serializer and validators to cut down the developing times, was the main purpose of developing this tool.